 - Discuss project with advisor

 - Potentially apply for Keck summer research funds (deadline in mid-February)

 - Submit a project proposal if you plan to undertake research over the summer

 - Seek approval from the Social Science Institutional Review Board (SSIRB) if you plan to work with human subjects.
 Information on this process may be found at: https://www.macalester.edu/irb/social-sciences-irb/

 - Summer prior to senior year: Conduct research if approved by department

-- End of the first week of school: Final deadline to submit an Honors Project Proposal.
+- End of the first week of school: Final deadline to submit an Honors Project Proposal to department chair.
 At its first or second September department meeting, the Geography faculty will review submitted proposal(s) and decide which proposal(s) are approved to proceed.